 It’s normal for teenagers to be moody from time to time.
 But if a low mood is persistent, it may be a sign of depression.
 Depression in teenagers is relatively common, with 1 in 16 young people aged 16-24 experiencing depression at any one time.
-Learn the facts about depression in teenagers, the signs to look out for, and what parents can do to help.
+Learn the facts about depression, the signs of depression in teens to look out for, and what parents can do to help.

 This can help if you: